balbinopb/git/README.md

-Testing what I've learned here,about git
+Testing what I've learned here,about git hub